THE BRITISH MOTOR MERCHANT TULAGI

 In a similar sighting one month later Costelloe writes:

-It is not known if you have gone to or read Footnote [1] or not, but before you move on I would like to make mention another faction of people who have their own bone to pick with what I have suggested regarding Tulagi survivors: historians and relatives of crew members.
-For those who may be so interested please visit Footnote [4].
+Before moving on I would like to make mention of a small but rather vocal faction of people who have a own bone to pick with what I have suggested regarding Tulagi survivors: historians and relatives of crew members.
+For those who may be so interested please visit Footnote [10].

 WORLD WAR II COMES TO REDONDO